core-wg/senml-etch/draft-ietf-core-senml-etch.md

 (i)PATCH:
-: A term that refers to both CoAP "PATCH" and "iPATCH" methods when there is no difference in which one is used.
+: A term that refers to both CoAP "PATCH" and "iPATCH" methods when there is no difference in this specification in which one is used.

 # Using FETCH and (i)PATCH with SenML